xtSumit/Projects/Cats vs Dogs/README.md

                      2. validation set = 3000
                      3. validation set = 2000

 I've used different approches to train the model.
-A simple convolution network with 3 layers and 1 fully connected layer which gives accuracy of 89.97% on validation set and 88.70% on test set.
+A simple convolution network with 3 layers, 1 fully connected layer and a output layer which gives accuracy of 89.97% on validation set and 88.70% on test set.
 Then i trained another model with pre-trained architecture (MobileNet) which gives accuracy of 97.76 on validation set and 97.95% on test set.

 #GRAPH